Living in a lighthouse

 Around the Great Lakes, love for lighthouses is unlimited.
 Often called "America's castles,'' lighthouses are symbols of a more adventurous era, and tourists find them irresistible.

-work six days a week, eight to 10 hours a day, interpreting the history for visitors, helping in the gift shop and performing
+Volunteers work five days a week, interpreting the history for visitors, helping in the gift shop and performing light maintenance.

 Volunteers at those lights don't pay, though.